 The time course of change in benzene and NOx levels over a three and a half year period is shown in Figure 1.
-In some periods, plots for NOx and/or benzene are missing because the pollutants' levels could not be measured due to trouble with the experimental apparatus.
+In the period where plots for NOx and/or benzene are missing, the pollutants' levels could measured not due to trouble with experimental apparatus.
 The levels of the two pollutants showed similar seasonal trends: the levels in winter were higher than those in summer.
 However, it was difficult to clarify the decreasing trend because the seasonal change was too large and there were too many missing data.
-In our previous report (Kajihara et. al., 2000a), the regression equation (1) below was obtained by linear regression analysis between the daily average data of NOx and benzene levels measured in the period from May 1997 to Oct.
+In our previous report[2], the regression equation (1) below was obtained by linear regression analysis between the daily average data of NOx and benzene levels measured in the period from May 1997 to Oct.
 1998.